-- 1. The public hearings will be held in the Great Hall of Justice of the Peace Palace in The Hague, Netherlands.
+1. The public hearings will be held in the Great Hall of Justice of the Peace Palace in The Hague, Netherlands.
 Mobile telephones and beepers are allowed in the courtroom provided they are turned off or set on silent mode.
-Any offending device will be temporarily retained. - 2.
-Members of the Press will be entitled to attend the hearings on presentation of a press card.
-The tables reserved for them are situated on the far left of the public entrance of the courtroom.
+Any offending device will be temporarily removed.

-- 3. Photographs and TV shots may be taken in the Great Hall of Justice for a few minutes at the opening of the sittings.
-The Court's proceedings will be displayed live and in full on a large TV screen in the Press Room, located on the ground floor of the Peace Palace (Room 5).
-There, TV crews may connect their recording devices directly onto the new video system of the Court, but advance notice should be given to the Information Department.
-Journalists wishing to make sound recordings of the proceedings may connect their recording devices directly onto the Court's own audio system, also in the Press Room. - 4.
+- 2. Members of the Press will be entitled to attend the hearings on presentation of a press card.
+The tables reserved for them are situated on the far left of the public entrance of the courtroom. - 3.
+Still photography and TV filming will be permitted for a few minutes only at the start of each sitting.
+The Court's proceedings will be transmitted live, in full, on a large TV screen in the Press Room, located on the ground floor of the Peace Palace (Room 5).
+Press Room facilities will include a direct TV feed from the Court's video system; TV crews are kindly asked to inform the Information Department in advance if they wish to use these facilities.
+A direct audio feed will also be available. - 4.
 Telephone calls (collect calls only) may be made from the phone located in the Press Room.
 Public telephones are located in the Post Office in the basement of the Peace Palace. - 5.
-The verbatim records of the public hearings will be published daily on the Court's website (www.icj-cij.org) with an appropriate delay for on-line publication of translations. - 6.
-Mr. Arthur Witteveen, First Secretary of the Court (Tel.: +31-70-302-2336), as well as Mrs. Laurence Blairon and Mr. Boris Heim, Information Officers (Tel.: +31-70-302-2337; e-mail address: information@icj-cij.org), are available to deal with any Press requests.
+Transcripts of the public hearings will be published daily on the Court's website (www.icj-cij.org), with translations following as soon as possible thereafter. - 6.
+Mr. Arthur Witteveen, First Secretary of the Court (Tel.: +31-70-302-2336), and Mrs. Laurence Blairon and Mr. Boris Heim, Information Officers (Tel.: +31-70-302-2337, e-mail address: information@icj-cij.org), are available to deal with any Press requests.